Rede Tupi: Aftermath

-Rumored return

-A group of businessmen revealed the process to relaunch TV Tupi, with its launch set for March 2025.
+In September 2024, a group of businessmen revealed the process to relaunch TV Tupi, with its launch set for March 2025.
 Its content will initially be livestreamed on YouTube, targeting audiences over the age of 50, to attract by their affective memory of the name.
 A studio in São Paulo was contacted for production, and variety shows will be broadcast live from a theatre room.
 Negotiations involve independent relay stations and the rights of the name TV Tupi.
-The channel will targer a niche over-50 audience not covered by the larger networks.
+The channel will target a niche over-50 audience not covered by the larger networks.
+It is unknown what happened to the planned relaunch.

+On May 13, 2026, the São Paulo Radio Workers' Union distributed a total of R$2 million to around 50 staff of the former network flagship, corresponding to delayed wages; a decision was pending to some 150 extra staff.

 Visual identity

 Logos

 Initially the logo was an illustrated drawing of a Tupiniquim man with the callsign of the station (PRG-3) below.
 Since the station had excessive program breaks at the beginning, the station had to rely on a modified RCA monoscope and two intermission slides.
 The test pattern had, clockwise, the drawing of the Indian, the channel frequency (channel 3), the RCA logo and the callsign (PRF-3 TV).
 These slides and the test pattern led to the creation of the iconic phrase "mais chato que o índio da TV" (more boring than the TV indian, sometimes "mais chato que o índio da Tupi").
 Technicians working for the radio stations complained over the constant technical difficulties, as they were used to radio's punctuality.
 An RCA Gray-Telop machine was installed in March 1951, six months after the São Paulo station was founded.

 Mario Fanucchi arrived at Tupi in December 1950, replacing other artists who made such slides.
 He then designed the iconic mascot, a child version of the extant logo, of which the head was used as a branding device on several of its stations starting in 1951, sparking interest not only in children but also among viewers who weren't comfortable with the long program breaks.
 Airton Rodrigues gave him the name Tupiniquim, which was approved by Cassiano Gabus Mendes.
 In Rio de Janeiro a different figure was used, a female character, inside a 6.
 Other secondary logos were used mainly in print ads in newspapers in the latter years of its monochrome operation.